-If you're looking for Data Science Interview Questions, you are at right place.
+If you're looking for Data Science Interview Questions for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research Data Science Market Expected to Reach $128.21 Billion With 36.5% CAGR Forecast To 2022.
-So, You still have opportunity to move ahead in your career in Data Science.
-Mindmajix offers advanced Data Science Interview Questions that helps you in cracking your interview & acquire dream career.
+So, You still have opportunity to move ahead in your career in Data Science Analytics.
+Mindmajix offers Advanced Data Science Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Data Science Analyst.

 Q. What Is Data Science?

 Data Science is a new area of specialization being developed by the Department of Mathematics and Statistics at Bowling Green State University.
 This field integrates math, statistics, and computer science to prepare for the rapidly expanding need for data scientists.
 Students seeking to pursue studies in Data Science should declare a mathematics major as entering freshmen, in anticipation of completing the specialization in years three and four.

 Q. What are the requirements of a Data Science program?

 The Data Science specialization requires three semesters of calculus (MATH 1310, MATH 2320, and MATH 2330 or MATH 2350), linear algebra (MATH 3320), introduction to programming (CS 2010), probability and statistics I (MATH 4410), and regression analysis (STAT 4020).
 In addition, the requirements include: